bhpnet/docs-old/cli-client/keys.md

 If you don't have all the permission of sub-keys, you can ask for the pubkeys to create the offline keys first, then you will be able to create the multisig key.

-Offline key can be created by "iriscli keys add --pubkey".
+Offline key can be created by "bhpcli keys add --pubkey".
 :::